hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/canetti_et_al_2021/_index.md

 ### ZK-Module

-Now, we present the strategy used by Canneti et al. to compile a $\Sigma$-protocol into a non-interactive version using the Fiat-Shamir heuristic.
+Now, we present the strategy used by Canetti et al. to compile a $\Sigma$-protocol into a non-interactive version using the Fiat-Shamir heuristic.
 Aside from the standard prove and verify operations.
 This module contains a commit operation to output the first message $A$ of the ZK-proof, which is useful in security analysis.
 The ZK-Module is presented next.

 ![ZK-Module](ZK_Module.png)